markslorach/invoice-mcp/README.md

 - [ ] Support for generating quotes
 - [ ] Invoice template refinements

+## Contributing

+Contributions are welcome!
+If you'd like to improve the Invoice MCP server -

+1. Fork the repository
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

+For major changes, please open an issue first to discuss what you'd like to change.

 ## Licence

 This project is licensed under the MIT Licence - see the [LICENSE](LICENSE) file for details.